Gdoc/Admin

 The share of marriages ending in divorce

-To understand how patterns of divorce are changing it is more helpful to look at percentage of marriages that end in divorce, and look in more detail at these patterns by cohort.
+To understand how patterns of divorce are changing it is more helpful to look at the percentage of marriages that end in divorce and look in more detail at these patterns by cohort.

-Let's take a look at a country where divorce rates been declining in recent decades.
+Let's take a look at a country where divorce rates have been declining in recent decades.

 In the chart here we show the percentage of marriages which ended in divorce in England and Wales since 1963.
 This is broken down by the number of years after marriage – that is, the percentage of couples who had divorced five, ten and twenty years after they got married.